AimRT/AimRT/document/sphinx-en/tutorials/quick_start/helloworld_cpp.md

             └── main.cc
 ```

-Please note that this is just a reference directory structure and not mandatory.
-However, it is recommended to create separate folders for the following areas when setting up your own project:
+Please note that this is only a reference path structure, not mandatory.
+However, it is recommended that when setting up your own project, you create separate folders for the following areas:
-- install: Stores deployment configurations, startup scripts, etc.;
+- install: stores deployment configurations, startup scripts, etc.;
-- module: Stores business logic code;
+- module: stores business logic code;
-- app: In App mode, stores the main function where business modules are registered;
+- app: in App mode, the location of the main function, where business modules are registered in the main function;
-- pkg: In Pkg mode, stores the entry methods for pkg dynamic libraries where business modules are registered;
+- pkg: in Pkg mode, the location of the entry method for the pkg dynamic library, where business modules are registered in the pkg;

-### File 1: /CMakeLists.txt
+### File 1 : /CMakeLists.txt
 Root CMake file for building the project.

 ```cmake
 cmake_minimum_required(VERSION 3.24)